alexanderwallin/node-gettext/README.md

     // you can even change the default textdomain "".textdomain("en");

-The parameters for the gettext functions are the same as with regular gettext objects, except that the `msgid` parameter is not needed.
+The parameters for the gettext functions are the same as with regular gettext methods, except that the `msgid` parameter is not needed.

 ## Manage translations